 Transplanting iris is a normal part of iris care.
 When well cared for iris plants will need to be divided on a regular basis.
 Many gardeners wonder when is the best time to transplant iris and how should one go about moving iris from one place to another.
 Keep reading to learn more about how to transplant iris.

 There are a few signs that you should consider dividing iris plants.

-The first sign that your iris need divided will be decreased blooming.
+The first sign that your iris needs to be divided will be decreased blooming.
 Overcrowded iris rhizomes will produce fewer flowers than uncrowded iris rhizomes.
-If you have noticed that your iris are blooming less than they have, you may need to transplant the iris in your garden.
+If you have noticed that your iris are blooming less than they usually do, you may need to transplant the iris in your garden.

 The next sign that you should consider transplanting your iris is if the rhizomes start heaving out of the ground.
 Overcrowded iris rhizomes will start to push on each other, which results in the entire root system of your iris plants literally pushing themselves out of the ground.
 The iris roots may look like a mass of snakes or a pile of spaghetti when they need to be divided.
 They may even stop putting up foliage and the plants may only grow foliage on the outside edges of the clump.

 The best time when to transplant iris is in the summer, after the iris have finished blooming, up until fall.